usmanovs/Salesforce-Interview-Handbook/questions/Chris.md

 <img src="https://github.com/usmanovs/Salesforce-Interview-Handbook/blob/master/assets/Chris.png" align="right" width="200" height="220">

 Below is an interview with Chris.
 He was a recruiter for a long time before he retired and now works as an accountant.
-Here are the facts about Chris:
+Before we get started here are the facts about Chris:
 1. recruiter for 14 years
 1. retired from industry in 2015
 1. 20-25% of salary was recruiters cut